is dedicated to providing services related to advance directives,

 with the laws in all of the provinces in

 Canada, including: Alberta,

 British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador,

 Northwest Territories, Nova Scotia, Nunavut, Ontario, Prince Edward Island,

-services can be used to generate legal documents in any Canadian province with the
+services can be used to generate legal documents in any Canadian Province or Territory with the

 exception of Quebec.